 Fast forward a few years to a young adult in her mid-twenties.
 I had become a born again Christian.
 I had an insatiable appetite for God’s word.
 It told me who God was and who I was.
 It showed me that unless my foundation is built upon God, my foundation was like shifting sand, moving to and fro, always changing, never steady, and could send me toppling to the ground.
 Sand is unpredictable, hard to plan around, unmanageable, and difficult to deal with.
 How can you build a marriage, a family, or have any decent relationships like that?
 Who needs that if you’re trying to get somewhere?

 And the older I get, the more sereneness I like in my life.
-I like steady, true, reliable, and unchanging rules that help guide me.
+I like steady, true blue, reliable, and unchanging rules that help guide me.
 Christ is my center and I depend on him, not myself, for I have learned to trust God more than I trust myself.
-I need someone more knowledgeable and stronger than I to guide me in to port.
+I usually (ok always) need someone with more wisdom and understanding than I to guide me in to port!